nicokempe/nuxt-feature-flags-module/README.md

 ## Planned Features

-- 🧩 Nuxt DevTools integration with a Feature Flag Explorer and Environment Switcher (planned)
+- 🧩 Nuxt DevTools integration with a Feature Flag Explorer and Environment Switcher
-- 🔄 Dynamic feature flag updates without server restarts through a remote config service (planned)
+- 🔄 Dynamic feature flag updates without server restarts through a remote config service
-- 📊 A/B testing support for feature flags (planned)
+- 📊 A/B testing support for feature flags
-- 📈 Analytics for feature flag usage (planned)
+- 📈 Analytics for feature flag usage
-- 🧍‍♂️ Show features only for specific users (e.g., staff-only UIs, admin panels etc.) (planned)
+- 🧍‍♂️ Show features only for specific users (e.g., staff-only UIs, admin panels etc.)
+- 🧬 Environment inheritance which lets environments inherit feature flags from others
+- 💡 Flag descriptions / metadata for better documentation, DevTools tooltips, or internal usage notes
+- 🕵️ Unused flag detection to warn about declared flags that are never used in your app
+- 🚨 Strict mode to throw errors or warnings if a used feature flag is not declared in the config
+- 🛠 Programmatic overrides to toggle or override feature flags dynamically at runtime (e.g., per user or session)

 ## Quick Setup